 There are plenty of benefits of leading with your heart that you won’t see in your spreadsheet.
 Firstly, it’s a great relationship builder.
 Especially when it comes to workers and managers.
 When a manager is compassionate to his/her direct reports, the direct reports feel like they can be a part of something that’s bigger than themselves.
 If they are constantly living in fear of their own performance, the only thing they’ll think about is themselves.
 In turn, these workers are encouraged by their own will to be more productive.
 They will also be more likely to stay for a longer period of time.
-The opposite of this workers feeling like they need to work hard due to obligation and not their own wants.
+The opposite of this worker feels like they need to work hard due to obligation and not their own wants.
 This leaves them unmotivated and dissatisfied.

 How to Be a More Compassionate Leader

 The solution to just about all the problems that I pose is awareness.
 You really have to ask yourself, “Are you leading with your head or your heart?”
 Look to other leaders and ask the same question of them.
-It’s very easy to fall into unconscious space of only caring about goals and milestones.
-Leading with your heart is very intentional practice.
+It’s very easy to fall into an unconscious space of only caring about goals and milestones.
+Leading with your heart is a very intentional practice.
 Being compassionate is all about putting people first.
 That’s not just the people you can gain something from by being nice.
 This means everyone: from the CEO to the janitor.
-This also means outside venders as well.
+This also means outside vendors as well.
 Speaking of outside, make it feel like there is an outside.
 People have interests outside the company.
-They should be free to express those while at work, just like people are free to express their love the products and services that the company provides.
+They should be free to express those while at work, just like people are free to express their love for the products and services that the company provides.

 The other solution is the money issue.
 I think the biggest solution here is to make sure that every decision isn’t based on a temporary monetary gain.
 People deserve to know the bigger picture. when the bigger picture is communicated, it’s only right to stick with the goals rather than pivot in order to make the quickest of bucks.
-Especially when this decision impacts others and no one was really thoughtful for its implications.
+Especially when this decision impacts others and no one was really thinking about its implications.
 Make sure all communication is open and honest, and everyone is accountable for their words.

 Last but not least, let’s make sure we keep things positive.
-I know that positivity can be toxic, but the positivity I want to maintain here is the ability to make mistakes learning moments.
+I know that positivity can be toxic, but the positivity I want to maintain here is the ability to make mistakes and have learning moments.
 Let’s not focus on the mistakes that we make because we are definitely going to make them.
 We are not machines.
 If we aren’t making mistakes, we aren’t doing anything innovative, nor are we taking risks.
 Mistakes should be expected.
-Our reward system is so much based on results when we should be applauding the person who is willing to do something new as well.
+Our reward system is so much based on results that we should be applauding the person who is willing to do something new as well.
 That’s even if they fail.